mgcarbonell/sudoku-check/README.md

 ### Summary:

-1. Create 3 different functions to check if it is valid sudoku (row/col/3x3)
+1. Create a function or 3 different functions to check if it is valid sudoku (row/col/3x3)
 2. Loop through each function and check if it is valid
 3. Return true if all functions pass.